 How they function

-Not only were the mysteries so varied, but they also, by large, never let most of their information leak.
-However, we can gather some rather broad information on how they functioned.
+They also, by large, never let most of their information leak.
+However, we can gather some rather broad information on how they function.

 Firstly, one must be in a proper spiritual state to both give and receive a mystery if there are any hopes of the intelligible rites having success.
 Both the giver of the mystery and the receiver of a mystery must commit to several spiritual preparations, such as contemplation, purification and potentially some sacred rites.
 If a mystery is received in an unprepared state, at best, nothing happens.
 At worst, however, the mystery may have the opposite of its intended result; moving the soul farther away from the Good instead of closer via antipathy.